History of the Manly Warringah Sea Eagles: Stadium

 Home games are played at Brookvale Oval, which has a capacity of 23,000.

-Upon entry into the top league, Manly were denied the use of Manly Oval by the pro-Rugby Union council of the time.
-This led to the acquisition of the Brookvale Showground as a home ground, supported by the former Warringah Council.
+When Manly-Warringah was admitted into the competition and over its first seasons it was desirous of obtaining use of Manly Oval as their home ground, however the lease of the ground from Manly Council was held by Manly rugby union club who refused to grant any match days to rugby league.
+The head-quarters of the Manly-Warringah Junior Rugby League (the body who successfully secured the club's 1947 admission to first grade) had since at least 1939 been Brookvale Oval.
+The Sea Eagles home games were as a result in 1947 played at Brookvale Oval and the club has remained there ever since.

 Most development on the site had occurred between 1965 and 1980, with the latest additions being the Ken Arthurson Stand which opened in 1995 and an extension of the Jane Try Stand in 2014.

 There is much conjecture on what the future development of the ground will include.
 As one of the few grounds to still have a substantial grassed hill area, many supporters believe that future plans must retain this unique feature.

 The largest attendance for a Rugby League match at Brookvale Oval was 27,655 during the final round clash of the 1986 season, between Manly and Parramatta.
 Highest average crowd for a season was 15,484 over 11 games, in the 2006 season.

 In total, Brookvale Oval has seen over five and half million spectators since 1947.